zpz/zpz.github.io/_posts/2017-11-19-log-rotation-of-stdout.md

 python myapp.py 2>&1 | tee >(multilog s1000000 n10 /path-to-log/myapp)
 ```

-However, you won't see printouts.
+To your surprise, you won't see printouts.
 Instead, you need to use

 ```
 python -u myapp.py 2>&1 | tee >(multilog s1000000 n10 /path-to-log/myapp)